Menu

 the school?

-We would urge parents to seriously consider standing for election as a parent governor.
-The role is a vital one in the governing body because of the importance of parents as stakeholders in children’s welfare and therefore their perspectives are critical to the effectiveness of the governing body.
-If you want to find out more about being a governor, you might want to look at the National Governors’ Association web-site and/or speak to one of the current parent-governors.
+We would urge parents to seriously consider standing for election as a parent ACM.
+The role is a vital one in the LAC because of the importance of parents as stakeholders in children’s welfare and therefore their perspectives are critical to the effectiveness of the LAC.
+If you want to find out more about being an ACM, you might want to look at the National Governors’ Association website and/or speak to one of the current parent ACMs.

-The governing body at Bannockburn Primary maintains a register of business interests indicating, for all governors and the headteacher, any business interests.
+The LAC at Bannockburn Primary maintains a register of business interests indicating, for all ACMs and the headteacher, any business interests.
 This includes the company by whom they are employed, directorships, significant shareholdings or other appointments of influence within a business or other organisation which may have dealings with the school.
 The register enables governors to demonstrate that in spending public money they do not benefit personally from decisions that they make.
-Currently, there are no conflicts of interest between the governors and the school.
+Currently, there are no conflicts of interest between the ACMS and the school.

-It is important that governors and staff act impartially.
-The governing body and school staff at Bannockburn have a responsibility to avoid any conflict between their business and personal interests and affairs and those of the school.
-There is a legal duty on all governors to declare an interest likely to lead to questions of bias when considering any item of business at a meeting and for the governor concerned to withdraw, if necessary, whilst the matter is considered.
+It is important that ACMs and staff act impartially.
+The LAC and school staff at Bannockburn have a responsibility to avoid any conflict between their business and personal interests and affairs and those of the school.
+There is a legal duty on all ACMs to declare an interest likely to lead to questions of bias when considering any item of business at a meeting and for the ACM concerned to withdraw, if necessary, whilst the matter is considered.

 Currently, Sue Kimmins has a member of her family working in the school office.
 Kafayat Eletu is a governor at Willow Dene School.
 Sarah Catterall is a governor at Plumcroft Primary School.
 Rachel Ford is a member of the Challenge Board for the Maritime Trust.